What Type of React Component Keeps Track of State

 "Is this not doing the same thing as the initial problem but differently?"

-function does a deep re-rendering but does not update any state that is acting on the component's element, which keeps it consistent across re-render.
+Yes, this is doing almost the same thing as the initial case but differently.
+The setForceUpdate function does a deep re-rendering but does not update any state that is acting on the component's element, which keeps it consistent across re-render.

 Conclusion

-hook can cause undesired effects.
+Frequently updating state in a React component using useState hook can cause undesired effects.
 We have also seen while variables can be a go-to option; they are not persisted across the re-render of a component like a state is persisted.

 Refs in React are used to store a reference to a React element and their values are persisted across re-render.
 Refs are mutable objects, hence they can be updated explicitly and can hold values other than a reference to a React element.

-Storing values in refs solve the problem of frequent re-rendering but brought a new challenge of the component not being updated after a ref's value has changed which can be solved by introducing a setForceUpdate
+Storing values in refs solve the problem of frequent re-rendering but brought a new challenge of the component not being updated after a ref's value has changed which can be solved by introducing a setForceUpdate state update function.

 Overall, the takeaways here are:

-- We can store values in refs and have them updated, which is more efficient than
+- We can store values in refs and have them updated, which is more efficient than useStatewhich can be expensive when the values are to be updated multiple times within a second.

-which can be expensive when the values are to be updated multiple times within a second. - We can force React to re-render a component, even when there is no need for the update by using a non-reference
+- We can force React to re-render a component, even when there is no need for the update by using a non-reference useStateupdate function.

-update function. - We can combine 1 and 2 to have a high-performance ever-changing component.
+- We can combine 1 and 2 to have a high-performance ever-changing component.

 References